Uterine adenomyosis: definition, symptoms, treatments

 What are the symptoms of adenomyosis?

-• Pain during intercourse(dyspareunia)
+• Pain during intercourse(dyspareunia).

-• A feeling of heaviness in the lower abdomen
+• A feeling of heaviness in the lower abdomen.

 How is adenomyosis diagnosed?

-Diagnosis is made using imaging tests, following a clinical examination by your gynecologist.
+Diagnosis is made through imaging tests, following a clinical examination by your gynecologist.
 It is now possible to determine the depth of damage and the presence and location of migrated cells.
 Several techniques are available:

 • Ultrasound can show whether the uterus is larger in size, has asymmetrical walls, or whether the myometrium is inflamed and thickened.
 It should be performed in the second half of the cycle.
 An endovaginal examination (by insertion of a vaginal probe) is more precise, and is often performed.
-It will also help detect any associated pathologies (uterine fibroids, etc.).
+It can also detect any associated pathologies (uterine fibroids, etc.).

 • Pelvic MRI is the second-line examination.
 It is performed outside the cycle, to complete the diagnosis.